 In proper lighting, it can grow to be a thick tangle of foliage.
 In low lighting, it will grow sparsely.
-It will have the capacity to survive in every condition of lighting and does not demand fertilizer supplement.
+It will have the capacity to survive in any lighting conditions and does not demand a fertilizer supplement.

-Under higher condition of lighting, the new leaves developed on this aquatic plant will grow into a brilliant red color.
-This dazzling coloration is frequently the point of convergence of the aquarium and looked after by numerous aquarists.
+Under better lighting conditions, the new leaves that sprout on this aquatic plant will develop a brilliant red color.
+This dazzling coloration is frequently the centerpiece of the aquarium and prized by numerous aquarists.

-This plant is additionally tolerant of a scope of conditions.
-It can flourish in hard or soft water, low or high pH and an extensive variety of temperatures, thereby making it a superb plant for beginners and a preferred choice for every aquarium.
+This plant is also tolerant of a broad range of conditions.
+It can flourish in hard or soft water, low or high pH, and an extensive variety of temperatures, thereby making it a superb plant for beginners and a preferred choice for every aquarium.

 8. Water Wisteria

-These species of aquatic plants are otherwise called “Bunch Plants” and are exceptionally basic with shrimp-keeping aquarists since they root deeply into the aquarium tank and make pleasant spots for the shrimps to explore and navigate around.
+This species of aquatic plants is also called “Bunch Plants” and they are a popular choice among shrimp-keeping aquarists since they root deeply into the aquarium tank and make pleasant spots for the shrimps to explore and navigate around.

-Water Wisteria is particularly well preferred because of the shape that their leaves take, which are generally fascinating.
-This aquatic plant requires a loose lighting and will flourish in any condition as long as they root well in the gravel and they have enough oxygen.
+Water Wisteria is particularly well-preferred because of the shape that their leaves take, which are generally fascinating.
+This aquatic plant will flourish in any conditions as long as they root well in the gravel and they have enough oxygen.

-Water Wisteria is likewise one of the easily propagated freshwater aquatic plants.
+Water Wisteria is likewise one of the most easily propagated freshwater aquatic plants.
 All you need to do is to clip off a healthy long stem.
-Then, bury it in about the range of 3 to 4 inches of the gravel present in the aquarium while the plant continues the germination process.
+Then, bury it in the gravel about 3 to 4 inches deep in the aquarium while the plant continues the germination process.

 10. Dwarf Lilies

-These are extremely delicate plants and grows slowly.
-In spite of the fact that shrimp seems to like them, they can damage easily, so it may not be a smart idea to plant dwarf lilies if you have excessively numerous shrimp circling around.
+These are extremely delicate plants that grow slowly.
+In spite of the fact that shrimp seem to like them, they are easily damaged, so it may not be a smart idea to plant dwarf lilies if you have numerous shrimp circling around.

-Dwarf lilies look like little pointed heads, and their tiny stems can break easily.
-If you wish to have dwarf lilies in your tank, it would be great if you could purchase older ones that were allowed to grow fully.
-Thus, they will have a less possibility of breaking and you will additionally abstain from purchasing freshwater aquarium plants that do not have the capacity of reproducing.
+Dwarf lilies look like little-pointed heads, and their tiny stems can break easily.
+If you wish to have dwarf lilies in your tank, it would be ideal if you could purchase older ones that have been allowed to grow fully.

-By making use of the guides below, you will be able to make a nice aquarium that you can appreciate.
+By making use of the guidelines below, you will be able to make an attractive and healthy aquarium that you can enjoy.

 Nurturing your plants starts with picking the ones that are appropriate for your aquarium.
 Ensure the plants you pick are affirmed as underwater plants, meaning that they can survive totally submerged in water.

-Remember that most plants like a pH level of 7 to 7.2 better.
-Make sure to check the compatibility of each plant with your fish (because some fish eats plants) and water condition.
+Remember that most plants like a pH level of 7 to 7.2.
+Make sure to check the compatibility of each plant with your fish (because some fish eats plants) and water conditions.

 Aquarium plants require substrate in which to firmly fix their roots.
-These plants can grow in many kinds of substrate, but about 2–3 inches of laterite surrounded with an inch of gravel will be perfect.
+These plants can grow in many kinds of substrate, but about 2–3 inches of laterite surrounded by an inch of gravel would be perfect.

-It is possible to still keep your plants inside the pots where they were sold.
-Nevertheless, planting them in substrate gives a more common look, and it is more helpful for the development root.
+It is possible to keep your plants inside the pots in which they were sold.
+Nevertheless, planting them in substrate gives a more natural look, and is more helpful for the development root.

 You can improve plant development by including an iron-based fertilizer that is safe for the fish.
-Search for uncommon moderate release fertilizers that are intended to help in freshwater aquarium plant development and growth.
-Never make use of a phosphate fertilizer, as algae tend to grow vigorously on phosphates.
+Search for moderate-release fertilizers that are intended to help in freshwater aquarium plants’ development and growth.
+Never make use of phosphate fertilizer, as algae tend to grow vigorously on phosphates.